Tokyo August Weather 2027: Heat, Typhoons, Festivals & What to Wear

 The rain pattern tilts heavier toward late August.
 Week 1 averages around 24 mm; week 4 can spike to 61 mm, often driven by typhoon outer bands.
 I've been caught in a week-4 downpour that turned my 20-minute walk into a 45-minute wade through ankle-deep water on the Ginza Line platform.
 Pack for both extremes.

-Itinerary Recommendations: When planning your trip, we’ve prioritized open-air festivals and garden tours for the more stable first half of the month; for the latter half, we’ve set aside plenty of “rain-or-shine” alternatives, such as indoor art museums and the Ginza Underground Art Gallery.
+• Itinerary Recommendations: I'd structure the first half of the month around outdoor festivals and garden walks — that's when the weather cooperates; for the latter half, we’ve set aside plenty of “rain-or-shine” alternatives, such as indoor art museums and the Ginza Underground Art Gallery.

 Packing Tips